Biochemistry and Biophysics

 - A statement of purpose indicating your reasons for undertaking graduate study.
 In addition, please describe your qualifications for the academic program and your objectives in undertaking this program.
 Also, please outline your research interests and how they would complement those of our faculty.

 - Ph.D. applicants should be prepared to attach to their application a listing of previous research experience, which should include the name of the company/university, the name of PI/professor/supervisor, location, dates started and ended, and topic(s) studied.

 - Graduate Record Exam (GRE) required.
-Our ETS institution code is 3092 (please note: this institution code only applies to GRE scores).
+Our GRE institution code is 3092 (please note: this institution code only applies to GRE scores).

 For a more comprehensive description of application requirements, please visit Frequently Asked Questions.